huacnlee/gitlab-mail-receiver/README.md

 ## Requirements

 - GitLab 7.13 (I just tested on this version.)
-- A Email can receive mail via IMAP.
+- A Email can receive mail via POP3/IMAP.

 ## Configuration